 How to: Use Edit and Continue (C#)

-To use Edit and Continue:
+To invoke Edit and Continue automatically

-While debugging, in break mode, make a change to your source code.
+In break mode, make a change to your source code.

-From the Debug menu, click Continue, Step, or Set Next Statement, or evaluate a function in a debugger window.
+From the Debug menu, click Continue, Step, or Set Next Statement or evaluate a function in a debugger window.

 The new code is compiled and the debugging continues with the new code.
 Some changes are not supported by Edit and Continue.
 For more information, see Supported Code Changes (C#).

 In the Options dialog box, expand the Debugging node, and select Edit and Continue.

 In the Options dialog box Edit and Continue page, select or clear the Enable Edit and Continue check box.